Employer: Saint Regis Mohawk Tribe

 QUALIFICATION REQUIREMENTS: To perform this job successfully, an individual must be able to perform each essential duty satisfactorily.
 The requirements listed below are representative of the knowledge, skills, and/or ability required.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.
 Due to the sensitive nature of information and personal files maintained within Social Service Division, we must maintain strict confidentiality at all times.

-EDUCATION and /or EXPERIENCE: High school diploma or GED equivalent; Some experience working with youth; Strong writing and communication skills; Basic computer knowledge; Knowledge and understanding of Akwesasne community, values, traditions and social norms.
+EDUCATION and /or EXPERIENCE: High school diploma or GED equivalent; One year of experience working with youth; Strong writing and communication skills; Basic computer knowledge; Knowledge and understanding of Akwesasne community, values, traditions and social norms.

 OTHER SKILLS and/or ABILITIES: To have the ability to deal with and respond appropriately with stressful situations and troubled adolescents.
 As well as be aware and sensitive to the needs of clients and their families.
 Must maintain close contact with the Program Manager for planning, developing, and implementing Service Plans.
 Be able to work closely and communicate professionally within a large staff.
 Interact professionally with various agencies, the school system, and resource persons when planning community service initiatives.